myrrlyn/oeuvre/why-didnt-orc-cross-road.html.md

 ---
-title: ’"Why Didn’t the Orc Cross the Road?"’
+title: "“Why Didn’t the Orc Cross the Road?”"
 date: 2016-10-07T22:13:22 -0400
 reddit: 56ez7p
+tags: apocrypha, orcs, story
 ---

 It’s a joke in every tavern, taproom, bar, and brothel this side of the Niben.